svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 Formal models are becoming more common in industry https://github.com/elastic/elasticsearch-formal-models

 What we propose should be verifiable as a formal model.
 To do this we need to define the properties we are interested in preserving.

+Key Questions

+* how would I introduce changelog spec to an existing spec?